top of page

 The Safety Committee also emphasizes crime reduction by supporting measures against break-ins and personal injuries, collaborating with local authorities for safety audits, and addressing issues like gang-related graffiti.
 The Community Police Liaison Committee (CPLC), from the Toronto Police 14 Division, addresses community safety, traffic, and youth advocacy, meets monthly from September to June with committee reps .

-Traffic Calming & Parking Committee
+Traffic Calming & Parking

 The Traffic Calming Committee of the SVRA works to improve road safety and reduce traffic-related risks in the neighborhood.
 By advocating for measures such as speed reduction, pedestrian-friendly infrastructure, and thoughtful urban design, the committee aims to create safer streets for all residents.